jcarpent/jcarpent.github.io/content/home/about.md

 +++

 # Biography
 My name is Justin Carpentier.
 I am a postdoctoral researcher at the interface between Robotics, Machine Learning and Control.
-My reserach is devoted to the embedding of Optimal Control theory inside the formalism of Machine Learning, with Humanoid Robotics as a main target application.
+My research is devoted to the embedding of Optimal Control theory inside the formalism of Machine Learning, with Humanoid Robotics as a main target application.
 Since September 2017, I have a postdoctoral position inside the [Gepetto research group](http://projects.laas.fr/gepetto/index.php) at LAAS-CNRS, Toulouse, France.

 Previously, I was a PhD candidate in the same [Gepetto research group](http://projects.laas.fr/gepetto/index.php).